eugeneolsen/PriorityQueue.NET/IPriorityQueue.md

 # Examples

 Two examples follow.
-The first demonstrates basic usage of the PriorityQueue&;ltT&gt; class.
+The first demonstrates basic usage of the PriorityQueue&lt;T&gt; class.
 The second shows a more practical application: quickly and efficiently merging sorted arrays.

 Examples were created with Visual Studio 2019 targeting the .NET Framework 4.8.